 As an historic property, accommodations at Garrison are modest (twin/single beds) with no air-conditioning.
 Attendees should expect shared rooming (up to two individuals per room).
 Note that each floor has communal binary bathrooms that include individual private shower stalls.
 Mind & Life supports an inclusive environment and encourages attendees to choose bathrooms that are comfortable for them based on how they identify.
 We encourage guests to view the photos and information on the Garrison website.

 Attendees with mobility concerns should be aware that the four story Garrison Institute building does not have elevator access to higher or lower levels.
-As such, all SRI plenary sessions will be held on the main level.
-Our contemplative movement sessions will take place on the lower level.
-Please contact Mind & Life if you require first floor accommodation as there is only one sleeping room on the first floor available which is ADA compliant.
+If needed, all sessions will be held on the main level..
+Please contact Mind & Life if you are unable to reach the lower level by stairs or if you require first floor accommodation as there is only one sleeping room on the first floor available which is ADA compliant.

 If you have questions or concerns regarding your stay at the Garrison Institute, we welcome you to reach out to programs@mindandlife.org at any point during the application and registration process.